clnsmth/py-pkg-cookiecutter/{{ cookiecutter.__package_slug }}/CONTRIBUTING.md

 ## Style and Formatting

 This project uses [Black](https://black.readthedocs.io/en/stable/) for code formatting, [Pylint](https://pylint.pycqa.org/en/latest/) for static code analysis, and [NumPy](https://numpydoc.readthedocs.io/en/latest/format.html#style-guide) conventions for docstrings.
+Black is strictly enforced by the CI/CD GitHub Action Workflow but Pylint is not.

 ## Pull Request Guidelines